aaron-iles/compprog_students/module_0_intro_and_setup/assignments/github_setup.md

 4. Name your repository "compprog_class".
 5. Set your repo to "Private".
 6. Click "Create Repository".
+7. Share the repository with me by clicking "Invite collaborators" > "Add people" > type "aaron-iles".

 ### Clone the student materials repo
 Let's clone the student repo.
 Later on we will talk more about git.
 In your VM, run the following commands using the "terminal" application: